-Your preliminary award may contain a variety of types of aid, including both Federal and University awards.
+Your preliminary offer may contain a variety of types of aid, including both federal and University offers.
 Please click the "Types of Aid" link on the left for information about each type of aid.
 Follow this link for an FAQ regarding President Ryan's comments about the University's financial aid commitment to students.

-Award amounts between the preliminary and the official award could change if any additional information requested or submitted is significantly different from your FAFSA and/or CSS PROFILE application.
-The cost of attendance and financial aid amounts included in your preliminary award are very good estimates, but they are subject to change depending on your field of study and pending future Board of Visitors approval.
+Offer amounts between the preliminary offer and the official offer could change if any additional information requested or submitted is significantly different from your FAFSA and/or CSS PROFILE application.
+The cost of attendance and financial aid amounts included in your preliminary offer are very good estimates, but they are subject to change depending on your field of study and pending future Board of Visitors approval.
 Further, Federal Pell Grants are based on eligibility determined by Congressional action, and funding levels for them are also subject to change.

-For more information about official awards, which will be produced this summer, please click here to navigate to the Current Undergraduates section.
+For more information about official offers, which will be produced in June or later, please follow this link to navigate to the Current Undergraduate Students section.

 Reporting Outside Grants and Scholarships

-If you have been awarded or have been notified that you will receive a Non-University award, you must report the award to Student Financial Services using our Outside Scholarships Self-Reporting Form.
+If you have been offered or have been notified that you will receive a Non-University scholarship, you must report the offer to Student Financial Services using our Outside Scholarships Self-Reporting Form.
 Non-University offers are viewed as a financial aid resource when a student receives federal, state, or institutional assistance, and must be used when determining or revising financial aid eligibility.
 After we receive notice of your offers, we will make adjustments to your financial aid offer accordingly.
 Non-University offers typically replace "self-help" forms of need-based aid (Direct Subsidized Loans, Institutional or Nursing Loans, Federal Work Study) before they will replace state and University scholarships and grants.
 For more information on how scholarships and grants can impact your financial aid, visit our Scholarships and Grants web page.